bbprojects-org/BMDS/README.md

 ## Build Notes

-More details of the elements that go into BMDS can be found on my website at [bbprojects.org](https://bbprojects.org/computer/bmds-beyond-the-microtan-development-system/).
+More details of the elements that go into BMDS can be found at [bbprojects.org](https://bbprojects.org/computer/bmds-beyond-the-microtan-development-system/).

 When compiling, Lazarus/FPC will put all build files in a "*_build*" folder, and the executable in a "*_bin*" folder.
 I put the underscore in front of these (and some other folders) to remind me which folders do not need to be pushed to GitHub.